UsabilityEngineering/Sound-Space/design/README.md

 This wireframe was designed to promote sharing and discoverability.
 Users can message and collaborate with others on the app and reference other content of the profile tab to send in messages.
 The user can also easily access the message senders profile to view their content and profile to allow efficient collaboration between artists.

-On the far left of the page is the upload tab
+On the far left of the page is the uploads tab

 ### Uploads
 <img src="../design/artboards/Profile Page idea 1 – 3.png" width="400">